hhp94/slideimp/README.md

   accurate averages, with tunable penalties.
 - **Multiple Imputation**: Support for Predictive Mean Matching (PMM) or bootstrap resampling from nearest neighbors.
-- **Fallback Imputation**: Optional post-KNN mean imputation by column to handle remaining NAs.
+- **Fallback Imputation**: Optional post-k-NN mean imputation by column to handle remaining NAs.
 - **Parameter Tuning**: Inject artificial NAs to evaluate and tune hyperparameters, with support for custom imputation functions.